chonibe/coa-service/README.md

 - Update their settings
 - View analytics
 - Sign in with Google (Supabase Auth) and receive a signed `vendor_session` cookie to isolate access
+- Complete self-service onboarding via `/vendor/signup` when an email is not yet paired to a vendor
+- Request pairing for an existing vendor using invite codes, with admins approving requests in the dashboard
 - Admins can impersonate any vendor via `/api/auth/impersonate` to debug dashboard experiences safely
+- New `/vendor/signup` flow walks unpaired Google accounts through creating a vendor profile or requesting access to an existing one.
+- Pending signup requests surface in the admin dashboard for approval and pairing.

 ## Stripe Integration